shrawans007/data-science-students/README.md

-# students_365datascience.com_casestudy using year 2021 and 2022 data
+# students_365datascience.com_casestudy
 **Customer Engagement Analysis in Excel Project**
 ## Case Description
-In 2022, there were high expectations for the growth of the 365 company and increased student engagement based on the introduction of new website platform features.
+In the year 2022, there were high expectations for the growth of the 365 company and increased student engagement based on the introduction of new website platform features.
 Some of these features included,
 1. An XP system that enabled students to track their progress, level up, and earn rewards by completing various learning objectives.

 2. The platform also offered in-app coins that could be exchanged for special awards, a leaderboard where students could compete for top positions in different divisions, earning weekly rewards and advancing up the ladder, and streaks to motivate students to maintain consistent learning habits.